Computational-Cognitive-Musicology-Lab/CoCoPops/Billboard/README.md

 ### Root Directory

-In the root directory, in addition to this file, there are two text files containing tab-delineated spread sheets of information about the corpus: `BillboardSampleData.tsv` and `BillboardTranscriptionData.tsv`.
+In the root directory, in addition to this file, there are two text files containing tab-delineated spread sheets of information about the corpus: `Billboard_Sample.tsv` and `BillboardTranscriptionData.tsv`.
 Both files have exactly 740 records: 1 for the header, and 739 for the 739 unique songs in the sample.
 The first three columns of each of these files are, and should remain, identical, except for that we might sort the rows differently from time to time.
 These first three columns state the `FileName`, `ARTIST` and `TITLE` for each sampled song.